AldoFieuw/twitter-fader/readme.md

 ## Version 1.2.1

+### Warning

+__On 11/06/2013 Twitter [deprecated the v1 API](https://dev.twitter.com/blog/api-v1-is-retired), upon which this plug-in depends.
+Unfortunately the new API requires applications to authenticate with Twitter, so the plug-in needs some considerable work to get working again.
+I'll look into this when I can, but in the mean time more information can be found in [issue #4](https://github.com/chriscook/twitter-fader/issues/4).__

 ### Introduction

 __Twitter Fader__ is a _jQuery_ plug-in which retrieves a number of tweets, based upon a supplied search term, and displays them in a ticker-like display.
 Each tweet is displayed for a set period of time, then fades out and is replaced by another.
 This continues indefinitely.